THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 1. Rules of Engagement (ROE):

-- Engage only confirmed enemy combatants.
+- PID required before engagement; engage only confirmed combatants.

 - Use graduated response appropriate to the threat.